massimofasciano/mafl-rust/README.md

 ## Embedding

-The examples folder shows how to embed the MFAL interpreter into a Rust program.
+The examples folder shows how to embed the MAFL interpreter into a Rust program.
 It's possible to add custom builtin variables and functions to an interpreter instance.
 Communication is done through variable bindings and a returned Value type.